 - Celebrate special days.
 Plan lunch menus around special events.
-For example, pack an all-red lunch in honor of Valentine's Day or include a fortune cookie to celebrate Chinese New Year.
+For example, pack an all-red lunch in honor of Valentine's Day or include dumplings and spring rolls to celebrate Chinese New Year.

 - Try new foods.
 Bring your children to the grocery store to pick out some new fruits and vegetables.
 This will encourage an interest in trying new foods and may be helpful for picky eaters.

 - Add some veggies for a nutrition-packed lunch.
 Try mixing fruits and veggies together in one container, so a little sweet from the fruit rubs off on the veggies, such as sliced baby carrots mixed with a few raisins or dried cranberries or celery sticks with apple slices.